Beating OCD Top Tips

 “How can I be sure I didn’t hit someone when I was driving through the high street on my way home on Tuesday?
 I can’t remember every inch of the drive home so I can’t be entirely sure I didn’t. “ – False Memory

-My biggest tools for fighting false memories (along with all the other brilliant OCD fighting tools I’ve mentioned in previous posts) are:
+My biggest tools for fighting false memories are:

 I’ve talked quite a lot about self belief in previous posts.
 It really is worth taking some time to sit down and look inside yourself (a scary thought for someone with OCD I realise).
-Understand that you are a good person, if you’d done something awful (even when drunk) your body would have an extreme reaction to it which you wouldn’t forget.
+It can help to do an exercise on values, working out what your about as a person.
+On tough days your values should be what guide you.
+Always work towards your values, no matter how you feel, and you’ll be on the right tract.
 Know the person you want to be and when you look at yourself you most likely are that person already, your OCD is just covering it up, don’t let it!
+When you are worrying about something that happened in the past are you heading towards your values, NO!

 Then if you still can’t shift the memory:

-Check reality, Accept the Consequences, Don’t Catastrophize and Be Mindful, this is probably best explained with an example:
+Check faulty thinking patterns, Accept the Consequences, Don’t Catastrophize and Sitting with doubt and uncertainty, this is probably best explained with an example:

 So say you believe you have run over someone on the way home.
 You think about every moment of your drive over and over again but even though you can’t find one scrap of evidence that you have run someone over you cannot shift the false memory.